 That’s not unique to offline programs, though.

-Dataquest students have landed data science jobs at companies like SpaceX, Accenture, and Citibank, as well as trendy startups like Noodle.ai.
-You can check out some of our recently-featured success stories here; we also share them from time to time on social media.
-And of course, you can check out user reviews on sites like SwitchUp and Course Report at any time to see how satisfied students are feeling about our course offerings.
+For more on your Dataquest can impact student careers, check out the results of our student survey.
+Or, you can check out user reviews on sites like SwitchUp and Course Report at any time to see how satisfied students are feeling about our course offerings.

 That’s still affordable compared to the traditional alternative: four years of college study with average costs that range from $40,000 (for in-state public university students living at home) to more than $187,000 (for private college students living on campus).

 And that’s not even including the thousands most college students have to spend on books, transportation, and other miscellaneous costs!

 Because we don’t have to pay the heavy overhead associated with renting or owning physical spaces, our Premium subscription is far more affordable than the average offline data science bootcamp.
 At just $399 billed yearly, you could take Dataquest courses for the next 37 years and still pay less than you would for many 12-week bootcamp programs.

 So yes, we have a lot in common with offline data science bootcamps.
 And yes, we’re currently ranked as the best online bootcamp in data science.

-So why don’t we call Dataquest a bootcamp?
+Why don’t we call Dataquest a bootcamp?
 Because we offer more than that.

 Our subscription model offers ideal bang-for-your-buck if you want to put yourself through a rigorous three-month bootcamp-style program.
 But it also offers something more: ongoing access to our community and our ever-expanding library of courses.
 That’s one major downside of the offline bootcamps: while many provide excellent training, when the next popular package or industry trend comes along, you can’t go back to update your training.